wbrp/coding_assignment/README.md

 - How you communicate and share your solution
 - Understand your strenghts and identify the on-the-job training path in case you are hired
 - We'll use it in the technical interview to break the ice and discuss how your skills can address our business needs
+- You can use it as a good opportunity to differentiate yourself from other candidates, for instance by using test driven or clean code approach.

 ### Tips